Starting Seeds indoors for a

 - Find Annual Milkweed Seeds

 - Annual milkweed options are A. Curassavica (tropical milkweed), G. Fruticosus (swan milkweed), G. Physocarpus (balloon plant), T. caerulea (blue milkweed)

-- C. Gigantea (Giant Milkweed) and C. Procera (Milkweed Tree) will not flower their first season in northern regions so these would need to be overwintered
+- C. Gigantea (Giant Milkweed) and C. Procera (Milkweed Tree) may not flower their first season in northern regions so these would need to be overwintered

 - Fill up a small bowl with water for each milkweed species you are starting (labeling is recommended since seeds look similar)

 - Put the seeds for each species in the appropriate bowl and soak them overnight.
 This will help soften the seed coat to increase the germination speed.